 [Section 32K inserted by No. 4 of 2002 s.
 57; amended by No. 55 of 2004 s.
 780; No. 69 of 2006 s.
 25; No. 58 of 2010 s.
 46.]

 32L.
-State Administrative Tribunal may restrain use of trust accounts of deceased dealer
+Deceased dealer, SAT may restrain use of trust account of etc.

 (1) Where the State Administrative Tribunal is satisfied, on the application of the Commissioner, that a licensed dealer has died, the State Administrative Tribunal may restrain the personal representative, and the former employees, agents and bankers, of the deceased dealer, and the employees and agents of those bankers, from dealing in all or any of the trust accounts of the deceased dealer, subject to such terms and conditions as the State Administrative Tribunal thinks fit.